 By RPJ as published on The Questng Child

-[Exploring Teens introductory comment ] Here's a great article that explains exactly how to take notes.
-This is a skill that seems to be expected in school's and unvisersity, but not something that is explicitly taught.
+[Exploring Teens introductory comment ] This is a helpful article that explains exactly how to take notes, a skill that seems expected in school's and unvisersity, but not something that is explicitly taught.
 This is a great item to share with your teen!

 When should I take notes?

 Students take notes when they want to highlight or remember certain information in class, from textbooks, or when planning/outlining a paper or project

 - If reading is assigned, make sure you have read it before-hand.
 It will aid you in knowing what the teacher is talking about, and you can take better notes.